JimzyLui/DevLeague-Modules/Git/Git Flow/README.md

 - create a Git-Flow-Forking repo
 - each student forks the Git-Flow-Forking repo
+    - the goal is to fill out the table, in atomic weight element order
+- add the initial README to develop branch
     - push up a table to the README.md (see Elements Table below)
-    - the goal is to fill out the table, in atomic weight element order
+    - guide and instruct students on how to setup a tracking branch to pull updates from upstream
+        - see : "Pulling from upstream"
 - create issues and assign them to students quickly!
     - assign issues randomly
     - each issue is a contrived "add an element to the elements table"
 - each student concurrently resolves their issue on a feature branch with proper git commit messages
     - student will publish their feature branch
     - student will create a pull request
+- instructor will:
+    - review each PR
+    - make sure the PR is to the upstream `develop` branch
+    - watch for proper git commit messages
+        - demonstrate magic commit messages, `resolves #2`
+            - this only happens by default if upstream develop gets merged into master though
+    - keep constant watch on PRs tab
+        - if any PR is green, review and merge it!
+        - merging PRs invalidates most other PRs
+        - each other student must update their PR, resolve merge conflicts, and push their updated feature branch
+        - keep reviewing and merging in green PRs until none are left
 - students will either:
     - have to merge from upstream during their pr
     - have no conflicts, and have to merge from upstream to get the final table